Last Updated: September 30, 2017

 Like any good law, there are exceptions!
 You can carry your (loaded) firearms if you are:

-- At home, at your place of business, or on your own property;
+- At home, at your place of business, on your own property, or in your own vehicle; or

 - Out hunting, trapping, fishing, camping, or sport shooting; or